godror/godror/doc/timezone.md

 As I don't use CURRENT_DATE, I pick the OS' time zone.

+Godror will print a

+    godor WARNING: discrepancy between DBTIMEZONE and SYSTIMESTAMP

+warning that it chosen the DB's OS' time zone (`TO_CHAR(SYSTIMESTAMP, 'TZR')`),
+- as that's what SYSDATE is in - but that differs from DBTIMEZONE.

 ## Why do we need to handle time zones for DATE ?
 DATEs should use something else than time.Time, as the don't have a time zone.
 Only TIMESTAMP WITH TIME (LOCAL) TIMEZONE data types should use time.Time.